Killthebug/Bika-Lims-Wiki/Home.md

     sudo vim /etc/apache2/sites-enabled/000-default

-Add a Virtualhost section, ensuring an existing port is not conflicted:
+Add a Virtualhost section as below, ensuring an existing used port is not used again:

     <VirtualHost *:80>
         ServerName example.bikalabs.com